 — Jason Dorsey, Co-Founder and Gen Z researcher at The Center for Generational Kinetics,

-Although a major portion of Generation Zers is still financially reliant on their parents, many are interested in part-time jobs or entrepreneurial endeavors to secure their own discretionary funds.
+Although a major portion of Generation Zers is still financially reliant on their parents, many are interested in part-time jobs.
+They are also interested in entrepreneurial endeavors to secure their own discretionary funds.

 However, don’t let this focus on budget lead you to believe that Generation Z is willing to sacrifice quality.
 Price and quality are equally important for Generation Z; they’re more apt to search for better deals and pricing options on their smartphones before making a purchase.

-Keeping in mind that Generation Z has grown up with the internet, they’re accustomed to having nearly limitless buying options.
+Keeping in mind that Generation Z has grown up with the internet, they like nearly limitless buying options.
 This means they’re willing and able to scour the internet for the best deal.

 Generation Z is the largest untapped market today